baymax-codecare/baymax-codecare/README.md

 ## ⚡️ A Few Quick Facts

-- 🧐 Always learning about new technologies.
+🔭 Always Be Learning New Technologies for a Competitive Edge

-- 🤔 Javascript Expert, React/Vue(Frontend), Express/Nest.js(Backend)
+🤔 Javascript Expert, React/Vue(Frontend), Express/Nest.js(Backend)

-- 💬 I am living in Grande Prairie, AB, Canada.
+💬 I am living in Grande Prairie, AB, Canada.

 📫 How to reach me: 1-940-294-6288, david.lee4015@gmail.com